-Management's Response: Through its service agreement with NHA, the Academy has an established policy and procedures in which sexual harassment is addressed in the employee handbook, which all employees sign upon being hired.
-While the Academy did not prepare an annual sexual harassment report for the current fiscal year, the Academy confirmed no sexual harassment complaints were received during the current fiscal year.
+Management's Response: Through its service agreement with National Heritage Academies, Inc. (NHA), the Academy has an established policy and procedures in which the prevention of sexual harassment is addressed in the employee handbook, which all employees sign upon being hired.
+While the Academy did not require annual employee training and did not prepare an annual sexual harassment report for the current fiscal year, the Academy confirmed no sexual harassment complaints were received during the current fiscal year.

-We were engaged by the Academy to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants (AICPA) and the standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States.
-We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
+We were engaged by the Academy to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants (AICPA) and appliable standards of Government Auditing Standards.
+We were not engaged to, and did not, conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.